hacks-guide/Guide_Wii/_pages/en_US/themes.md

 1. Create a new directory on your SD card or USB device called `modthemes` if it does not already exist.
 1. Copy the theme file to the storage medium under the `modthemes` directory.
-1. Put the storage medium in your Wii and boot it up. storage medium, and you should see a selection of your themes.
+1. Put the storage medium in your Wii and boot it up.
 1. Go into MyMenuifyMod, and acknowledge the disclaimer.
 It will ask what IOS you want to use in the app.
 Select `IOS58`.
     If you get `Exception DSI occured!`, press RESET on your Wii and try again.
     {: .notice--info}